 E-procurement software also stores different products and the suppliers who stock them.
-This makes it possible to avoid having anyone buy anything that is outside of the company budget, or that doesn’t fit in with the company requirements.
+This makes it possible to avoid having anyone buy anything that is outside of the company budget.
+It avoids buying anything that does not fit in with the company requirements either.

 What are the major e-procurement tools?

 There is a range of processes and tools which can be used for e-procurement.
 Here are a few key ones:

 An electronic data interchange (EDI) is used to share and swap information and data between different electronic devices.
 Information and messages from other parties, partners, and external companies are exchanged and stored via EDI.
 This enables the streamlining of order and invoicing processes.

 Companies use a whole range of eprocurement tools and online platforms.
 They facilitate daily operations such as: